MikkCZ/pontoon-addon/README.md

 ## How to install & use

-This add-on is a WebExtension and works both in Firefox and Chrome.
+This add-on is a WebExtension and works in multiple browsers.
+It's primarily developed for Firefox, but should work at least to some extent also in Chromium, Chrome, Edge, Brave, Vivaldi, Opera or Waterfox.
 Please read the [wiki](https://github.com/MikkCZ/pontoon-addon/wiki), how to install and use it.

 ## Get involved